This is part one in a three-part series:

 As a consequence, neither side has a compelling story for working with the other:

-- create-react-app points to third-party tutorials for Node and Ruby on Rails backends.
-It also provides an option to proxy API requests, intended to avoid CORS issues in development — which sounds like a great way to discover them in production!
+- create-react-app points to third-party tutorials for Node, Ruby on Rails, PHP, and C# backends.
+It is able to proxy API requests in order to avoid CORS issues in development — which sounds like a great way to discover them in production!

 Since frameworks fall short when it comes to gluing together frontend and backend, developers tend to come up with kludgy development setups, only to realize they don’t work in production.